-Over the years of working in the recruitment industry in Canberra, I have seen firsthand how the transition from a contractor-heavy workforce to a more permanent one can shift organisational dynamics.
-When it works, this shift can enhance efficiencies and cost-effectiveness while building in-house expertise that is critical for long-term success.
+In their previous term, Labor transitioned from a contractor-heavy workforce to a more permanent one that shifted organisational dynamics.
+When this works, it can enhance efficiencies and cost-effectiveness while building the in-house expertise critical for long-term success.